ExoIris: fast exoplanet transmission spectroscopy in Python: ExoIris

+where $\mathbf{K}$ is the covariance kernel with either fixed or fitted hyperparameters and $\vec{t}$ are the mid-exposure times.
+The GP noise model considers only time-dependent systematics.

 The GP model with fixed hyperparameters uses a user-defined kernel to describe correlated noise or long-term trends.
-Any kernel supported by \texttt{celerite2} can be used, and \exoiris includes methods for optimizing hyperparameters for the Matern-3/2 kernel.
+The hyperparameters can be defined separately for each noise group, but they cannot vary along the wavelength or time axes.
+Any kernel supported by \texttt{celerite2} can be used, and \exoiris includes methods for optimizing hyperparameters for the Mat\'ern-3/2 kernel.
 This approach is suitable in most cases where correlated noise or longer-time-scale trends are present, and it offers a good balance between flexibility and computational efficiency.

 The GP model with free hyperparameters allows the hyperparameters to be estimated jointly with the rest of the model parameters.
-Currently, this is supported only for the basic Matern-3/2 kernel and comes with a higher computational cost.
+Currently, this is supported only for the basic Mat\'ern-3/2 kernel and comes with a higher computational cost.
 Support for additional kernels may be added in future versions.

+The GP is evaluated independently for each wavelength channel using \texttt{celerite2}.
+Internally, this is implemented by reshaping each two-dimensional residual array of size $(n_{\mathrm{wl}}, n_{\mathrm{time}})$ into a one-dimensional array of length $n_{\mathrm{wl}} \times n_{\mathrm{time}}$.
+The corresponding time array is repeated $n_{\mathrm{wl}}$ times, and a constant time offset is added between successive repetitions such that different passbands are separated by a sufficiently large temporal gap.
+This ensures that the covariance between points belonging to different passbands is effectively zero.
+The GP log-likelihood for all passbands is then evaluated in a single call using the combined time array and the flattened residuals.

 Although a single \exoiris analysis cannot combine different noise models, individual noise groups can use different GP kernels or kernel parameters.
 Additionally, users can change the noise model during an analysis or continue from a saved solution.
 This allows, for example, a quick initial fit using a white noise model to be followed by a more detailed analysis with a GP noise model.